Your ALS Guide

 Cough Assist Machine

-A cough assist is an airway clearance device that helps your breathing by clearing phlegm and fluid-like secretions from your lungs.
-Most people with ALS use cough assist machines and feel more comfortable as a result.
+A cough assist is an airway clearance device that helps your breathing by moving phlegm and fluid-like secretions from your lungs.
+Most people living with ALS use cough assist machines and feel more comfortable as a result.
+Regular use can help maintain the strength of your diaphragm and help prevent infections like pneumonia and bronchitis.

 How does a cough assist work?